Kym Herjavek Posts Impossibly Sweet Photo Of Her Baby Girl Dressed In A Croatia Onesie

 Kym Herjavek, DWTS star and wife of Shark Tank‘s Robert Herjavek, posted an incredibly sweet photo of their baby girl today.
 In the spirit of the final game of the World Cup between France and Croatia, Kym dressed Haven Mae in an adorable Croatia onesie.
-The photo was shared to Instagram, which has over 13,000 likes.
+The photo was shared on Instagram, which has over 13,000 likes.
 And no wonder!
 Haven Mae also has a really cute and giant bow headband that matches the peach-colored outfit.

 Although Croatia lost to France with a final score of 4-2, the Herjaveks displayed some great Croatian pride.
 It’s no wonder that they were rooting for the team, since that’s where Robert is from, making him and Kym’s twins Croatian-Australian-Americans.
 Robert lived in Croatia until he was around eight, when his family moved to Canada, according to Fortune.
 Robert described his family history.